EUKOR

-EUKOR is a specialised Roll-on/roll-off shipping line formed in 2002.

-The company's main business is the sea carriage of new and used cars and High & Heavy cargo.
+EUKOR is a South Korean specialised Roll-on/roll-off shipping line.
+The company's specialize in the sea carriage of new and used cars and High & Heavy cargo.

-The name of the brand EUKOR comes from a portmanteau that combines together the words "Europe & Korea".
+The name of the brand EUKOR comes from a portmanteau that combines the words "Europe & Korea".

-Company profile

-EUKOR is a South Korean company owned by Wilh.
+The company is owned by Wilh.
 Wilhelmsen along with Wallenius Lines, Wallenius Wilhelmsen Logistics, American Roll-on Roll-off Carrier, and United European Car Carriers.